top of page

 IF YOU BECOME INJURED

 If you dare to do great things, the risk of injury is often increased.
-If the Test Pilot is anything to go by, chances are that most of you will be injured to some degree at some point in the event.
+The chances are high that most of you will be injured to some degree at some point in the event.
 Remember these points if and when that should arise:

 • Listen to your body and respond with caution.